 How Do You Sell It?

 Starting the conversation about an LTC plan can be challenging.
-Clients in good health now might assume that they’ll be part of the 30 percent who never need long-term care.
+Clients in good health now might assume that they’ll be part of the 30 percent who never needs long-term care.
 Others might not even want to think that far ahead.
 LTC plans are the ultimate “what if?” policy.

 But now, the conversation has been made significantly easier with the many new life insurance and annuity hybrid products with LTC riders.
-These products have been designed to assuage clients’ fear of losing their money by providing a tax-free death benefit, leveraging assets for LTC coverage, and offering return of premium options.
+These products have been designed to assuage clients’ fears of losing their money by providing a tax-free death benefit, leveraging assets for LTC coverage, and offering return of premium options.

 Can your clients afford long-term care?
 Maybe they can’t afford to be without it.
 Because of the specifics surrounding enrollment, the answer is going to be different for each of your clients.
 Evaluating the cost, age, knowledge level, and pre-existing medical conditions will help you to determine that answer.